varund2003/Web-Scraping-and-NLP-Processing-Pipeline/README.md

-# Data Extraction and Analysis
+# Web Scraping and NLP Processing Pipeline
 ## Objective
 The primary goal of this project is to extract textual data from provided URLs, perform text analysis, and compute various relevant variables.